STYLE SHEET

 Bad leavers

-Bad leaver provisions refer to scenarios involving an element of fault on behalf of the employee (e.g. the employee is fired for committing fraud or another criminal offence, seriously breaches their employment agreement, or breaches a non-compete).
-Bad leaver provisions need to be a sufficient deterrent.
+Bad leaver provisions generally refer to scenarios involving an element of serious misconduct on behalf of the employee (e.g. the employee is fired for committing fraud or another criminal offence, seriously breaches their employment agreement, or breaches a non-compete).
+Bad leaver provisions need to be a sufficient deterrent to protect your company from such misconduct.

 If a bad leaver event occurs, all of the employee’s unvested options will automatically lapse, and vested options are generally dealt with in one of the following ways: